MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

     ![Reduction Amount options.](media/houdini-32-connected-nodes.PNG "Reduction Amount options")

 The point cloud has now been converted to an optimized 3D mesh.
-In the next step, you will bake a high-resolution texture onto the 3D model to recover some of the visual fidelity that existed before decimation.
+In the next step, you will bake a high-resolution texture onto the 3D object to recover some of the visual fidelity that existed before decimation.

 ## Bake a high-resolution texture onto a low-polygon mesh